OSTEOPATHY AND DANCE INJURIES

 Dysfunction or imbalances, specifically in the pelvis and sacroiliac joints, may present as restriction in the lower back, and tightness of the gluteals, hamstrings, hip flexors, inner thigh and calf muscles.
 You may not be having any pain but it may be limiting your dance potential.

 The back and pelvis, if imbalanced, can prevent the high kick you are hoping for, or the turn out that just isn’t completely comfortable.
-Healthy joints are important for a dancer as they influence a dancer’s mobility, flexibility and strength.
+Healthy joints are important for a dancer as they influence a dancer’s mobility, flexibility and strength, and minimise the risk of dance injuries.

 Osteopathic assessment and treatment is important for acute injury rehabilitation or management of long standing problems.
 We treat dancers for a variety of complaints.